 Bertrand’s Bookshop (‘livraria’ in Portuguese) was founded in 1732.
 It is now a national chain of book stores but the main store can still be found on Rua Garrett in Chiado, the traditional shopping area of Lisbon.
 I was a bit reluctant to photograph the interior which is a pity since it is one of the nicest bookshops I have ever seen (pictures from the most beautiful one can be found here).

 Ceramic tiles are used a lot for decorating houses in Lisbon.
 Even a lot of street signs are made of tiles.
-We saw this nice sign while walking to Castelo de São Jorge (Saint George’s Castle) which overlooks the city centre.
+We saw this nice sign while walking to Castelo de São Jorge (Saint George’s Castle) which overlooks the city center.

 Belém is the city quarter from which many of the great Portuguese explorers embarked on their voyages.
-Next to a beautiful castle and monastery you can visit the Centro Culturala de Bélem, a very large cultural center.
-There was an art exhibition with portraits and other pictures made by Annemarie Schwarzenbach, a Swiss writer, journalist and traveler.
+Next to a beautiful castle and monastery, you can visit the Centro Culturala de Bélem, a very large cultural center.
+There was an art exhibition with portraits and other pictures made by Annemarie Schwarzenbach, a Swiss writer, journalist, and traveler.
 I could have spent an entire afternoon reading her life story and watching her photographs.
-Instead my wife and daughter insisted that we should go buy Pastéis de Belém instead.
+Instead, my wife and daughter insisted that we should go buy Pastéis de Belém instead.
 Yummy!

-In the same cultural center I was more impressed by this poster than by the actual pictures that were shown.
+In the same cultural center, I was more impressed by this poster than by the actual pictures that were shown.